A Message from the CEO

 ARGO is more than the name of a company and the machines we ride: It’s also the culmination of what’s possible when talented, inspired people are set free in a professional workplace with the goal to produce the ultimate extreme terrain vehicles.

-From the company’s humble beginnings at its original location in Kitchener, Ontario, to its current three-facility campus in New Hamburg, Ontario, ARGO has always been a place where passion and ingenuity drive new innovations that deliver the next generation of machines.
+From the company’s humble beginnings at its original location in Kitchener, Ontario, to its current two-facility campus in New Hamburg, Ontario, ARGO has always been a place where passion and ingenuity drive new innovations that deliver the next generation of machines.

 Honesty, mutual respect and commitment are the pillars upon which our business is based.
 Our pursuit of excellence is to be evident in our actions, our products and our services.